menandmice/micetro_docs/guides/user-manual/ipam.rst

 1. Right-click the range that you want to convert.

-2. From the shortcut menu, select Convert to Container.
+2. From the shortcut menu, select :guilabel:`Convert to Container`.

-3. Click OK in the confirmation dialog box that appears.
+3. Click :guilabel:`OK` in the confirmation dialog box that appears.

 To convert a Container to a range:

 1. Right-click the Container that you want to convert.

-2. From the shortcut menu, select Convert to IP Address Range.
+2. From the shortcut menu, select :guilabel:`Convert to IP Address Range`.

-3. Click OK in the confirmation dialog box that appears.
+3. Click :guilabel:`OK` in the confirmation dialog box that appears.

 You can manage access to Containers just as you can for other object types in the Men&Mice Suite, but there is one important distinction – You can set Inherited Access for Containers.

 When you open the Access dialog box for a Container, the dialog box has an extra section for inherited access.

-* Checking the Inherit Access checkbox will have the selected Container inherit all access bits from its parent.
+* Checking the :guilabel:`Inherit Access` checkbox will have the selected Container inherit all access bits from its parent.
 This means that whenever the access privileges for the parent are changed, they will be applied to the Container as well.

-* Clicking the Apply access inheritance in child ranges button will enable access inheritance for all descendants of the Container.
+* Clicking the :guilabel:`Apply access inheritance in child ranges` button will enable access inheritance for all descendants of the Container.
 This means that whenever the access privileges in the Container are changed, the changes will be applied of all descendants of the Container.

 Regarding other access settings, refer to :ref:`global-access`.